How to Back Up Your Silhouette Studio Library

 Wherever you get your files from you should always back them up.
 You’re spending a lot of money on all of this and you don’t want to lose it suddenly without any way of getting it back.

 And with that, I should take my own advice.
-So…I’m showing you how I am going to back up my Silhouette Design Library!
+So…I’m showing you how to back up your Silhouette Design Library!

 What you need